naturewithin/naturewithin.github.io/README.md

 # naturewithin.github.io
-A company website for pony parties and riding lessons.
+A company website for pony parties and riding lessons